No evictions can take place until October 1, 2020, at the earliest, by order of the New York State courts.

-NYC Housing Court is accepting new eviction filings effective June 20, 2020.
+NYC Housing Court is accepting new eviction filings effective June 20, 2020, for issues other than non-payments.
 Landlords will only be permitted to file new eviction cases by mailing in to the housing court.
 Tenants who are served with papers for an eviction case do not need to visit the courthouse to respond.
 Nevertheless, unrepresented landlords or tenants who come to the courthouse to file a case or answer will be assisted.

 Your landlord can still collect rent as scheduled; there is no rent suspension at this time.

 You can get information about Housing Court operations during the outbreak, including: